 Beyond allegations of abuse, grooming and bullying, there are risks to be aware of in managing large numbers of children.
 However, if you take a common sense approach, carry out and document risk assessments of events and activities and follow the guidance of whichever national governing body that applies, then you should be on the right side of risk.
 Child protection training will likely be available for most organisations by contacting the national body.
 In the case of sports, formal courses are run in conjunction with Sports Scotland and Children 1st.
 These are essential for coaches and volunteers who may be contemplating being child protection officers.
 Details can be found at www.sportscotland.org.uk/training and they are usually run in conjunction with your local authority.

 It is a worrying time for clubs, running on the barest of resources both in terms of funding and manpower.
 Tackling child protection and risk management might all feel like a second day job but it need not feel this way.
 Armed with training, information and the appropriate qualifications, volunteering can be an enriching and rewarding experience for all.

-For more information on child protection issues for volunteer youth organisations, contact Angela Wipat, an Associate in our specialist Family Law team in Perth and volunteer at a local children’s mountain bike club.
+For more information on child protection issues for volunteer youth organisations, contact Angela Wipat, a Legal Director in our specialist Family Law team in Perth and volunteer at a local children’s mountain bike club.